Breeding-Insight/bi-api/README.md

 See the .env file in the project's root directory for a list of environmental variables you will need to specify.
 NOTES:
-1) See the section `Creating admin user` on information of how to set the `ADMIN_ORCID` variable.
-2) If using option 2 (IntelliJ) to specify environment variables, you will need to run all commands through a run configuration in IntelliJ.
+* If using option 2 (IntelliJ) to specify environment variables, you will need to run all commands through a run configuration in IntelliJ.
 Running commands in terminal will not exposed the environment variables you set in your run configuration.

 #### Setting environmental variables in your terminal session